 Greetings Flight Reporters and thank you for stopping by this report.

-Some of the reports will be a little light but I think with the lounge additions they will be sufficient to interest someone.
+Some of the reports will be a little light (this one!) but I think with the lounge additions they will be sufficient to interest someone.
 They did me.

 The routing and procurement method were as follows:

 Delta Air Lines LAX-MSP 737-900ER First (Cash- No Report) Delta Air Lines MSP-LGA MD-88 Economy Comfort (NRSA - No Report) Lufthansa JFK-FRA B747-8i Business (United Miles - Here) Swiss FRA-ZRH A320 Business and Lufthansa Business Lounge (United Miles - Here) Swiss ZRH-FRA CS100 Business and Swiss First Class Lounge E (Aeroplan - Here) Lufthansa FRA-PVG A380-800 First and LH First Class Lounge and Terminal (Aeroplan - Here) ANA PVG-NRT B787-9 Business and Air China Business Class Lounge (Aeroplan -Here) Delta Air Lines NRT-PVG B767-300ER Business and Delta Sky Club (NRSA - This Report) Delta Air Lines PVG-LAX B777-200ER Business (NRSA - Coming Soon)